elenderg/PAL-1000/instruções de compilação.md

 `/variable//no/high wyrd/high/wyrd/wyrd/00000000/no/1/no/third byte///`

-Note that the "`foot`" type not only has an appropriate plural form ("`feet`"), but that it also has all the fields that any other number has, and that the "`scale factor`" (last item on the first line above) is 17280, which is 12 times 1440, or the number of twips in an foot.
-The "`scale factor`" is used, at compile time, to convert literals in routine calls that have a specified unit of measure to units expected by the called routine.
+Note that the "foot" type not only has an appropriate plural form ("`feet`"), but that it also has all the fields that any other number has, and that the "scale factor" (last item on the first line above) is 17280, which is 12 times 1440, or the number of twips in an foot.
+The "scale factor" is used, at compile time, to convert literals in routine calls that have a specified unit of measure to units expected by the called routine.
 When, for example, in the Cal Monet we said:

 `Resize the picture to 5-1/2 inches by 5-1/2 inches.`